s3rvac/ssdeep-rs/README.md

 assert_eq!(score, 22);
 ```

-Each of these functions return
+Each of these functions return an
 [`Option`](https://doc.rust-lang.org/std/option/enum.Option.html), where `None`
 is returned when the underlying C function fails.